ggfevans/daggerheart-campaign-vault/02-SESSIONS/session-6-audience-with-taveni.md

 - **😠 ANGRY BOSS VOICE**: Voice behind door angrily demanding work completion by specific deadlines
 - **👔 TAVENI ENCOUNTER**: Zafir opens door revealing man in overalls with slicked-back hair and patchy beard
 - **❓ OUTSIDER CONFUSION**: Taveni confused and surprised that outsiders are present at meeting
+- **👩 TAVENI REVEALED**: Meeting room contains large woman with scar, dirty overalls, clearly hands-on worker
+- **🪑 FORMAL INTRODUCTION**: "Always a pleasure to see you, Zafir.
+Who are your friends?
+Please come in, sit down"
+- **🎭 BANJO'S REVEAL**: Removes hood and sits down, Taveni's eyes immediately go to Aster
+- **😱 CORRUPTION FEAR**: Taveni glares when Zafir mentions "outsiders here for help" - suspicious of corruption
+- **😰 ASTER'S DISSOCIATION**: Aster uncomfortable, pulling back, experiencing moment of disconnection
+- **👁️ CORRUPTION INTERROGATION**: Taveni wary - "Did you bring corruption in?" with pointed stares at Zafir
+- **💪 ASTER'S DEFENSE**: "I am fine, not corrupted.
+I am just taken aback"
+- **❓ PURPOSE QUESTIONING**: "What brings you to Taloom?
+Not often we get outsiders" - suspicious interrogation
+- **🛡️ MISSION STATEMENT**: Aster - "We are here because we are trying to help people, just like you are trying to save and protect your own"

 ## 🎭 Character Moments